-Elements of Our Executive Compensation Program Purpose Element Attract/ Retain Pay-for- performance Stockholder Alignment Description FIXED Base Salary √ Annual Merit Review Adjustments, if any, consider each individual's experience, performance and contributions over time.
-Provides a competitive salary relative to our peer groups.
-Annual Incentives ✓ ✓ ✓ Annual Performance Awards are earned based on achieving consolidated and segment financial, safety, and strategic goals on an annual basis.
-VARIABLE Long-Term Incentives ✓ √ ✓ Multi-Year Performance Long-term incentive awards with multi-year vesting periods.
+Elements of Our Executive Compensation Program Purpose Element Attract/ Retain Pay-for- performance Stockholder Alignment Description FIXED Base Salary ✓ Annual Merit Review Adjustments, if any, consider each individual's experience, performance and contributions over time as well as any changes in market median.
+Provides a competitive salary relative to the median of our peer groups.
+VARIABLE Annual Incentives ✓ ✓ ✓ Annual Performance Awards are earned based on achieving consolidated and segment financial, safety, and strategic goals on an annual basis.
+Long-Term Incentives ✓ √ √ Multi-Year Performance Long-term incentive awards with multi-year vesting periods.
 Realized value contingent upon long-term growth in stockholder value, particularly in the case of equity awards.
 Performance-based cash awards provide the opportunity to earn from zero to 200% of target at the end of the three-year performance period; value tied directly to stock performance without diluting stockholders.